4eshanb/Question-Answering-System/README.md

 ### Where Questions
 Method 1 -

-    We utilized dependency parsing for this type of question by first finding the root word of the question dependency parse and lemmatizing it.
-Then we compare this word with each word in the sentence selected through the values of the story dependency pase after lemmatizing the story words.
+    Dependency parsing is utilized for this type of question by first finding the root word of the question dependency parse and lemmatizing it.
+Then this word is compared with each word in the sentence selected through the values of the story dependency parse after lemmatizing the story words.
     If the lemmatized root word matches with the lemmatized story word, we have our "story node".
     We then get the dependents of this word by comparing it with the other nodes in the the story through the address of the "story node" and the head of a node in the story if the relationship is nmod.